QR5.7.1 The Simulation Hypothesis

 Lifting an object takes energy that dropping it releases, but where does it go to or come from?
 There is no heat flow so it is said to have potential energy based on its position in a gravitational field.
 This balances the energy books to conserve energy, but where is potential energy stored?

 What then is potential energy?
-Potential energy is based on gravity which as Einstein deduced isn’t a force at all, so no energy is involved.
-Potential energy is then just a convention that maintains the machine model of thermodynamics.
-In contrast when a rocket leaves earth, no photons are lost, and when it crashes on Jupiter, no photons are created, so the number of photons doesn’t change.
+Potential energy is based on gravity, which Einstein concluded isn’t a force at all, so no energy is involved.
+Potential energy isn’t a form of energy but a way to allow energy to be conserved when actually, it isn’t.

 Next